The ultimate Japan 10 day itinerary for first-time visitors

-This is also a time when we recommend splurging – a stay in a great ryokan (traditional Japanese inn) with cozy onsen (hot springs) and serving exquisite kaiseki (Japanese haute cuisine) is definitely an unmissable part of the experience.
+This is also a time when we recommend splurging – a stay in a great ryokan (traditional Japanese inn) with cosy onsen (hot springs) and serving exquisite kaiseki (Japanese haute cuisine) is definitely an unmissable part of the experience.

 For the rest of the day, we recommend just relaxing and indulging yourself in the uttermost comfort of the ryokan.
 Unwind in the ryokan’s onsen before heading for the mouth-watering experience of a kaiseki dinner.